eingaeph/pip.imbue.hood/SCAFFOLD.md

 SCAFFOLD

-  Executable code snippets invoking tcc by a shebang.
-Point out and make readable important kilo.c idioms.
+  Construct small executable code snippets (invoke tcc with a shebang).
+The purpose is to point out and make readable important kilo.c idioms.

   Scaffoldings are Snippets and Derivatives of Snippets:
    Snippets are short and easily debugged.